magento/merchdocs/src/getting-started.md

 ## Learn the Basics

-This section of the guide provides information for the “why, where, and how” questions that most merchants have when first learning to use Magento, as well as resources and reference information.
+This section of the guide provides information for the “why, where, and how” questions that most merchants have when first learning to use Adobe Commerce, as well as resources and reference information.
 It also functions as a springboard to more advanced topics.

 If you have used this guide before, you can review [What’s New in the User Guide](https://docs.magento.com/user-guide/whats-new.html) for information about the latest additions and updates to the guide.